tk-notes/fp-in-javascript-article-source-code/README.md

 console.log(evenNumbers); // (6) [0, 2, 4, 6, 8, 10]
 ```

-We can use the filter higher order function to receive the even function, and return a list of even numbers:
+We can also use the `filter` higher order function to receive the `even` function, and return a list of even numbers:

 ```javascript
 function even(number) {